Start A Program

-The Elements of Effective Practice for Mentoring™, Third Edition holds the key to success in producing high quality relationships.
-The 2009 edition of the Elements provides for six evidence-based standards for practice that incorporate the latest research and best available practice wisdom.
+The Elements of Effective Practice for Mentoring™, Third Edition holds the key to success in producing high-quality relationships.
+The 2009 edition of the Elements provides six evidence-based standards for practice that incorporate the latest research and best available practice wisdom.
 These six operational standards address the critical dimensions of mentoring program outcomes.
 For each standard, there is a research-based benchmark for all programs to adhere to for quality mentoring programming.
-Further, for more advanced mentoring programs, there are suggested enhancements, based on best practices from the mentoring field which are provided for your consideration.
+Further, for more advanced mentoring programs, there are suggested enhancements for your consideration, based on best practices from the mentoring field.

 Operational Standards for Mentoring Programs